ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 030.md

 ## 2.1 Official onboarding date

 - **Pooja:** The next step I was trying to discuss over here was the onboarding date.
 We have been discussing this for a while but did not quite discuss the formal onboarding date before this.
-So, hoping to come up with an official onboarding date for this particular rule and I understand that getting answers on funding this position is needed before we can actually decide on any other thing.
+So, hoping to come up with an official onboarding date for this particular role and I understand that getting answers on funding this position is needed before we can actually decide on any other thing.
 But while this is in progress, I would like to start working on the responsibilities as Herder-in-chief.
-So, i would love to hear others thought on this.
+So, I would love to hear others thought on this.

 - **Brent:** you have been cat herder-in-chief since last year, right?.